minhvoio/minhvoio/README.md

 - 🐝 Lead Research Assistant for Prof. Ann Nicholson (Dean of Faculty of IT) at [Monash University](https://www.monash.edu/)

-- 👨‍💻 Working on Enhancing Chain-of-thought of LLM using Bayesian Network.
+- 👨‍💻 Working on Enhancing Chain-of-thought of Large Language Model using Bayesian Network.

 - 🏃‍♂️ Pursuing Master of AI at Monash University, Melbourne, Australia.